 Origins of the Moving Industry Business

-In reality, the moving business, as we know it, did originate in the USA, back in the days when newcomers and colonists traveled to populate the west.
+In reality, the moving business, as we know it today, did originate in the USA, back in the days when newcomers and colonists traveled to populate the west.
 It is speculated that the first do-it-yourself movers were exactly those immigrants that favored the use of the famous covered wagons (which we often see used in the “western” movie genre).

 They used the wagons to pack their belongings and relocate to populate new areas, essentially making them the first people that used a primitive form of moving.
-One could argue that the act of moving as described is not similar to hiring professional moving help for that purpose, but there is a small fact that balances the scales – when immigrants would travel west, it was an easier and generally smarter decision to travel in groups along the trails, with each group consisting of 3-5 wagons (or even more), so that people could help each other – which probably included packing and loading goods onto the wagons.
-Of course the main reason for people banding up was better survivability on the road (groups like that were often the target of Indian raids, diseases, wild beasts and so forth), but the very fact that the need for moving companies was there is considered the spark that started the fire.
+One could argue that the act of moving as described is not similar to hiring professional moving help for that purpose, but there is a small fact that balances the scales – when immigrants would travel west, it was an easier and generally smarter decision to travel in groups along the trails, with each group consisting of 3-5 wagons (or even more), so that people could help each other – it probably included packing and loading goods onto the wagons too.
+Of course, the main reason for people banding up was better survivability on the road (groups like that were often the target of Indian raids, diseases, wild beasts and so on), but the very fact that the need for moving companies was there is considered the spark that started the fire.

 The Moving Industry History and World War I